MUSA-509/final-project-haoheng-zj/proposal.md

 - Access: Yes.
 Data hosted in class database.
 - Size of Dataset: 48 rows x 4 columns
-- How to host: PGAdmin
+- How to host: AWS

 United States COVID-19 cases and deaths by state over time

 - Access: Yes.
 Already have .csv file downloaded from Data.CDC.gov.
           API Endpoint: https://data.cdc.gov/resource/9mfq-cb36.json
 - Size of Dataset: 18061 rows x 15 columns
-- How to host: PGAdmin
+- How to host: AWS

 Provisional COVID-19 death counts in the United States by county